libscie/api/README.md

 > _async_ `get(hash: string)`

-Retrieves metadata item from the local db.
+Retrieves raw datJSON item and metadata from the local db.

 - hash: represents the key (`url`) to be looked for.
 It is the buffer archive key `.toString('hex')`

+Returns an object with:
+- **rawJSON**: datJSON data
+- **metadata**: Extra information like last modified time, latest archive version, etc

 ### set